 The accommodation in central Megève consists primarily of 4-star and 5-star hotels, with a few 2-star and 3-star hotels scattered around.
 They’re generally excellent quality but fairly pricey, which is understandable given Megève’s more luxurious status.
 Stay in the center of the village for convenient access to the slopes, restaurants and shops.
 The Mont d’Arbois base area is a great place to stay for access to slopes and ski school but it requires a shuttle bus to get to the village.
 Generally, the better value accommodation is further from the village, though there are some options within walking distance.
 There are a few apartment-style properties, as well as a range of chalet options.
 Scout can help you find the accommodation that’s perfect for your needs.
-Read our profiles or fill in a form.Get your
+Read our profiles or send us an inquiry to get started.Get your

 Scout Field Guide >